hibbitts-design/docsify-open-publishing-starter-kit/docs/standalone-page.md

 # Standalone Page

 This is an example standalone page, where an image from a shared folder is included.
-This page also shows how to add classes to Markdown images and text for altering their appearance.
+This page also shows how to add classes to Markdown images and text for altering their appearance as well as an example responsive image gallery with zoomable images.

 ![Mountain](images/chase-moyer-730496-unsplash.jpg)